Azure-Samples/ms-identity-javascript-angular-tutorial/1-Authentication/1-sign-in/README-incremental.md

 For more information about audiences and account types, please see: [Validation differences by supported account types (signInAudience)](https://docs.microsoft.com/azure/active-directory/develop/supported-accounts-validation)

 > :warning: Be aware that making an application multi-tenant entails more than just modifying the `authority` string.
-For more information, please see [How to: Sign in any Azure Active Directory user using the multi-tenant application pattern](https://docs.microsoft.com/azure/active-directory/develop/howto-convert-app-to-be-multi-tenant).
+For more information, please see [How to: Sign in any Microsoft Entra ID user using the multi-tenant application pattern](https://docs.microsoft.com/azure/active-directory/develop/howto-convert-app-to-be-multi-tenant).

 ### ID Token Validation